 - MSI DragonCenter

 - Any software installed that may be adjusting or monitoring power settings

 Then, make sure that your Power settings are correct

 - Control Panel > Hardware and Sound > Power Options

 - Perform a Full Shutdown (not restart).

-THE CRASH IS CAUSED BY THE HARDWARE
+2. IF YOU FOUND OUT THAT THE CRASH IS CAUSED BY THE HARDWARE

 Outdated or corrupted drivers can cause crashes at start-up.
 We recommend that when trying this step that you completely remove your old drivers before updating to the latest versions.
 To remove your old drivers and then update to the latest:

 - Type Add or Remove Program